davisshaver/tech-docs/roles/README.md

 * [UX / UI Designer](https://github.com/fusioneng/tech-docs/blob/master/roles/ux-ui-designer.md) - Translating our visual brand into what our users touch and feel.
 * [WordPress Engineer](https://github.com/fusioneng/tech-docs/blob/master/roles/wordpress-engineer.md) - Expertly using WordPress at the bleeding edge of what's possible.

 Does one of these sound like you?
 [Get in touch](mailto:tech-jobs@fusion.net).
-You could also [read through our values](https://github.com/fusioneng/tech-docs/blob/master/team-culture/values.md) and [learn how we hire](https://github.com/fusioneng/tech-docs/blob/master/team-culture/how-we-hire.md).
+You could also [read through our values](https://github.com/fusioneng/tech-docs/blob/master/team-culture/values.md), [learn how we hire](https://github.com/fusioneng/tech-docs/blob/master/team-culture/how-we-hire.md), or [walk through our onboarding process](https://github.com/fusioneng/tech-docs/blob/master/team-culture/onboarding.md).